-What are the pros and cons of Tableau, PowerBI, Juyo Analytics, SnapShot Analytics, etc.?
+What are the pros and cons of Tableau, PowerBI, Juyo Analytics, etc.?

 Once a beneficial technology like business intelligence has proven its worth, it comes to no surprise that many companies would try to get a piece of the business and build the best tool.
 With BI tools, this has been the case as there are numerous versions of the technology available today.
 While some are used across industries and more broadly, there are also a handful of hospitality specific tools.

 According to Capterra, the biggest and most well-known BI tools across industries are Tableau, Qlik, SAP Business Objects, IBM Cognos, and Microsoft Power BI.
 Within the hotel industry BI tools are currently mainly used in Revenue Management, but this will eventually grow to hotel operations and more.
-Hotel Tech Report lists several tools in the Revenue Management category.
-We've selected some niche BI tools dedicated to improving your hotel business like Juyo Analytics, Hotel IQ, In Touch Data, Hotelistat, Datavision, and SnapShot Analytics.
-When selecting a BI tool, a hotel must consider the size of its business, the cost of the tool, the integrations available with the tool, and the end user of the technology.
+Hotel Tech Report lists several tools in the Revenue Management category and Golf & Spa Management.
+We've selected some niche BI tools dedicated to improving your hotel business like Juyo Analytics, Hotel IQ, In Touch Data, Hotelistat, Datavision, and Concept Golf & Spa Management.
+When selecting a BI tool, a hospitality organization must consider the size of its business, the cost of the tool, the integrations available with the tool, and the end user of the technology.
 For instance, Power BI is more suited for a bigger stakeholder of a smaller business with a lower budget.
 Whereas Tableau would benefit an enterprise company with more resources and capital.
 Hotel specific BI tools are varied based on geographic coverage, target groups, and integration partners.
 Depending on whether or not they are independent platforms or sub-products of a larger technology company, the tools can have different offerings.
 Products like Datavision and SnapShot Analytics provide data dashboards with single and multi-property overviews, forecasting and budgeting tools, multi-property data analysis, and occupancy, RevPAR, and pick-up rate analysis.

 Benefits of BI tools and why hotels need them